 Fostering is flexible enough for most lifestyles and PAWS will custom-match the animals to each foster home.
 By offering your time, energy and home to an animal in need, you prepare the animal for adoption into a permanent home as well as help prevent overcrowding in our shelter.
 PAWS is always looking for more foster homes, especially throughout the busy spring and summer seasons.

-- Kittens and puppies who are too young to be spayed or neutered and adopted out into permanent homes.
-When the animals are eight weeks old and weigh at least two pounds, they can be spayed or neutered and made available for adoption.
+- They are too young to be spayed or neutered and adopted out into permanent homes.
+When kittens and puppies are eight weeks old and weigh at least two pounds, they can be spayed or neutered and made available for adoption.

-- Cats or dogs who are nursing a litter of kittens or puppies.
+- They are nursing a litter of kittens or puppies.
 Although the shelter is a safe environment, it is not the best for raising babies.

-- Cats or dogs who are being treated for injuries or illnesses.
+- They are being treated for injuries or illnesses.

-Foster parent volunteers provide: time, pet supplies, such as cat litter, food, a place in their home and lots of love.
+Foster parent volunteers provide: Time, pet supplies (e.g. cat litter, food), a place in their home and lots of love.

 How foster care works

 - When PAWS receives animals who are not ready to be put up for adoption, we contact foster parent volunteers.
 If a foster volunteer is not available to foster at that time, we simply try another person.
 There will be plenty of other opportunities to foster, so there is no pressure to take an animal.